JR1258/BreakTheMod/CONTRIBUTING.md

 ---

 ## **Need Help?**
-If you have questions, feel free to:
+If you have questions, feel free to: dm me on discord @charis_k
 ---

 Thank you for contributing to *BreakTheMod*!
 Your support is greatly appreciated. 🎉